[Skip to main text]

 PROMOTING BENEFICIAL ASH REUSE

-The resources recovery process – which combines recycling with conversion of solid waste into electricity – reduces the waste stream by as much as 80 to 85 percent.
+The trash-to-energy process – which combines recycling with conversion of solid waste into electricity – reduces the waste stream by as much as 80 to 85 percent.
 Even with that reduction, Connecticut still has a pressing need for landfill capacity.

-Waste-to-energy plants produce ash, and the Connecticut Department of Environmental Protection (DEP) requires that ash to be deposited into specially engineered double-lined disposal areas.
+Trash-to-energy plants produce ash, and the Connecticut Department of Environmental Protection (DEP) requires that ash to be deposited into specially engineered double-lined disposal areas.
 There are only two such areas in Connecticut – one at CRRA’s Hartford landfill, the other is a privately-owned site in eastern Connecticut.
-Publicly owned capacity is essential to keeping disposal fees reasonable.
+Publicly-owned capacity is essential to keeping disposal fees reasonable.
+That's why CRRA is trying to develop a new publicly-owned ash landfill in Franklin.

 CRRA believes that DEP should facilitate beneficial ash reuse.
 In Japan and other foreign countries, as much as 50 percent of ash produced by WTE facilities is used for purposes such as road construction, concrete and brownfields reclamation.
 Putting ash to work extends the life of ash landfills.The Web site will open in a new browser window.
 The University Ash Consortium is working on ways to safely reuse this material.